Amirhossein-code/Task-Manager-Collection/fastapi/README.md

 Overall, FastAPI proved to be fast, lightweight, and highly extensible, making it an excellent framework for building modern, maintainable APIs.

-## Contributing

-Thank you for your interest in contributing to the Task Manager API (FastAPI-sync)!
-This project aims to provide a foundational API with essential features like user authentication, CRUD operations for users, and basic task management.
-It serves as a starting point for a FastAPI-based application, incorporating simple authentication, user management, and task functionality.
-If you'd like to contribute to this project, please feel free to fork the repository, create a branch, and submit a pull request.
-Any contributions are welcome!